-- spatial management that limits the range of the fishery (affecting availability); - gear limits that affect the size of animals that are captured (selectivity); and - handling practices that may affect the survival of species after capture (post capture mortality).
+- spatial management that limits the range of the fishery (affecting availability) - gear limits that affect the size of animals that are captured (selectivity) - handling practices that may affect the survival of species after capture (post capture mortality).

 It may be the case that not all management actions are considered.
 As a result, the Level 2 PSA is intentionally designed to generate more false positives for high risk (species assessed have a high risk when they are actually low risk) than false negatives (species assessed to be low vulnerability when they are actually high vulnerability).
-An example of this is when a species is missing information on its productivity and susceptibility attributes the risk score defaults to high risk.
+This is due to the Level 2 PSA methodology adopting a precautionary approach to uncertainty.
+An example of this is when a species is missing information on its productivity and susceptibility attributes the risk score defaults to a higher risk.